-The records of the Frances Wolfson Art Gallery measure 5 linear feet and date from 1973 to 1994 with 4.5 linear feet documenting exhibitions held at the Gallery.
-General administration of the Gallery is also chronicled through correspondence, business records and printed material.
+The records of the Frances Wolfson Art Gallery measure 5 linear feet and date from 1973 to 1994.
+The Gallery was established in 1976 on the Mitchell Wolfson New World Center Campus of the Miami-Dade Community College.
+It focused on the art of the local Latino community in addition to serving the needs of the College's arts and humanities students.
+Materials document exhibitions held at the Gallery and the general administration of the Gallery through correspondence, business records and printed material.

 The Lewis & Valentine Company Collection contains records of the Lewis & Valentine Company dating from 1916 to 1971 including photographs, negatives, brochures, books, trade catalogs, company papers, letters from clients, customer lists and a history of the company written by Harold Carman Lewis.
 Photographs document the Rodin Museum in Philadelphia, estates in Long Island, New York, and the properties of Hugh D. Auchincloss, Eugene du Pont, Walter P. Chrysler, Otto H. Kahn, F. W. Woolworth, Pierre S. du Pont (Longwood Gardens), Charles M. Schwab and Edward T. Stotesbury.
 This collection contains only a sampling of the records of Lewis & Valentine and should not be considered comprehensive.